 Microgrids & Resilient Energy

-Market Overview: Most solar-energy systems are designed to connect to the utility grid, and cannot stand alone without the grid.
-When the grid fails, the solar-PV system fails.
-Microgrids are different, in that they can operate autonomously without the grid, effectively creating their own small grid, an “island” or “microgrid.”
-Sometimes these projects integrate site generation of electricity from fossil-fuel generators or other sources, and these typically are called “hybrid microgrids.”
+Market Overview: Most solar-energy systems are designed to connect to the utility grid, and cannot operate alone without the grid.
+When the grid fails, that solar-PV system fails.
+Microgrids are different, in that they are engineered to operate autonomously without the grid, effectively creating their own small grid, an “island” or “microgrid.”
+Microgrids include energy storage and sometimes multiple generation assets; providing energy to multiple buildings on a university campus, commercial complex, or private island.
+Microgrids often integrate traditional fossil-fuel generators or other sources, and these typically are called “hybrid microgrids.”

 There are a variety of reasons to build a microgrid or hybrid project.
-The two primary reasons are reliability and the ability to manage energy expense spending.
+The primary reasons are survivability/resiliency, reliability, and the ability to manage energy expense spending.

-Hurricane Sandy is a good example of driving large regions to want to have greater reliability and autonomy in their energy source.
-A building or multiple buildings or a community with a stand-alone microgrid or hybrid designed to be highly survivable could be more resilient than a conventional utility grid distribution system.
+Hurricanes Sandy, Irma, and Maria are examples of driving large regions to greater resiliency and autonomy in their energy supply.
+A building or multiple buildings or a community with a stand-alone microgrid designed to be highly survivable could be more resilient than a conventional utility grid distribution system.

 Illinois Institute of Technology